 Here are just some of the ways Chemovator supports its venture teams:

 - Creating an environment that is protected from everyday corporate regulations.

 - Teaching teams how to “fail-fast” and see mistakes as learning opportunities.

 - Providing operational support so venture teams can concentrate fully on venture development.

 - Enabling teams to use lean validation and customer feedback to validate their ideas.

 - Providing experienced external founders and investors to mentor venture teams.

 - Using BASF industry expertise and external networks to move ventures forward.

-As explained by Managing Director Markus Bold:
+As explained by the Head of Chemovator Markus Bold: